MikeBeaton/GitCheatSheet/README.md

     git branch -r
     git branch -vv
     git branch -r -vv

-Put all pending changes on a new branch:

-    "If you haven't already committed your changes, just use git checkout to move to the new branch and then commit them normally - changes to files are not tied to a particular branch until you commit them."
+Put all pending changes on a new branch ("If you haven't already committed your changes, just use git checkout to move to the new branch and then commit them normally - changes to files are not tied to a particular branch until you commit them.")

-        i.e. git checkout -b BranchName
+    git checkout -b MyTest

-    Then you're ready to do:

-        ... (it with VS Code, for example!)
+Then once your new branch is ready, to put it up on the server:

+    git push -u origin MyTest

 Add an upstream repository:

     git remote add upstream https://github.com/FransBouma/Massive
     git fetch upstream

 Show contents of a remote:

     git remote show origin
     git remote show upstream

 (For more/different detail use `git ls-remote origin`, `git ls-remote upstream`.)

 Show pending changes; for a given file; show the actual diff:

     git status
     git status tests/Oracle/App.config
-    git diff tests/Oracle/App.confi
+    git diff tests/Oracle/App.config

 Add a branch (but see below about tracking branches):

     git branch piggle

 Remove a branch:

     git branch -d piggle

-Create a new branch, then push it and set it to track same name branch on origin:

-    git checkout -b MyTest
-    git push -u origin MyTest

 Interactively rebase my changes from BranchA onto a NEW BranchB:

     [create BranchB - as above]